JoseDeFreitas/awesome-youtubers/contributing.md

 Please follow the [code of conduct](https://github.com/JoseDeFreitas/awesome-youtubers/blob/master/code-of-conduct.md).

-Only add youtubers that are **awesome**! *"After all, it's a curation, not a collection"*.
+Only add YouTubers that are **awesome**! *"After all, it's a curation, not a collection"*.
 [What is awesome?](https://github.com/sindresorhus/awesome/blob/main/awesome.md#only-awesome-is-awesome)

 ## Add the YouTuber following this format